Updated: 06 Feb 2026 · By: Shayne Prinsloo

 - Longer leaders and fine fluorocarbon.

-- Set angles early (reach mends).
+- Set angles early.

-- Delicate emergers/soft hackles shine.
+- Emergers and soft hackles shine.

 Pools

-- Low posture; fewer false casts.
+- Low posture and fewer false casts.

 - Edges and shade lines first.